witosh/learn-by-examples/java/README.md

 - default methods require default implementation,
 - it is not mandatory to provide implementation for default methods of interface,
 - java interface static method is visible to interface methods only

+In Java SE 8, We can provide method implementations in Interfaces by using the following two new concepts:
+- Default Methods
+- Static Methods

+A Static Method is an Utility method or Helper method, which is associated to a class.

 #### Java Interface Default Method and diamon problem